ruckus/quickeebooks/README.md

 The `invoice_as_pdf` method returns a string representing the path to the PDF on the local disk.
 The method uses `ENV['TMPDIR']` to write the file to a temporary storage location. _Note:_ it is up to you the caller to remove or clean up the file when you are done.

+## License

+This software is licensed under the MIT License.
+See [MIT License](MIT-License) for details.

 ## Author